Škoda Auto Volkswagen India: Audi

 Audi India was established in March 2007 as a division of Volkswagen Group Sales India.
 Audi is represented in 110 countries worldwide and since 2004, Audi has been selling its products on the Indian market.

 In March 2007, Audi set up its own sales company for India.
 By establishing Audi India as a division of Volkswagen Group Sales India Pvt.
 Ltd. in Mumbai.
 Audi is making a clear long-term statement in the country with ambitious growths plans.
-Audi's goal is to become the leading automobile luxury brand in the Indian market, and has been since 2015.
+Audi's goal is to become the leading automobile luxury brand in the Indian market.

 The Audi India strategy encompasses significant investments in branding, marketing, manufacturing (locally assemble engines to cut down its import bill in a range of 10–30%), exclusive dealerships and after sales services.
 In 2007, only 2 percent of the new car buyers in India knew Audi.
 In 2008, it went up to 13 percent.

+Starting August 1, 2025, Škoda Auto Volkswagen India Private Limited has named Mr. Nipun Mahajan as the new Head of Sales & Network for Audi India.
+He will report directly to Brand Director Balbir Singh Dhillon.
+Mahajan takes on this important role at a time when Audi India is facing tough challenges in the luxury car market.